AnthonyTornetta/Cosmos/README.md

     - [ ] Sun-set skybox
     - [ ] Night-side skybox
 - [ ] Shops
+  - [ ] Peace zone?
   - [ ] Prices based on supply + rarity
     - [ ] Keep supply relatively equal between nearby shops
   - [ ] Each shop has its own supply of money that it cannot go below

+## Release 0.0.6a
+- [ ] Place rotated blocks
+- [ ] Inventory UI improvements
+- [ ] Money
+  - [ ] Pay others
+- [ ] A way of selecting which systems to use preventing use of systems that are not meant to be actively used
+- [ ] Dropped item entity
+- [ ] Wires
+  - [ ] Electrical
+  - [ ] Logic
+- [ ] Planet generation & LOD overhaul
+  - [ ] Performance improvements
+  - [ ] GPU-based generation
+- [ ] Structure gets deleted when no more blocks are left
+- [ ] An interface into all the storage devices on the ship
+- [ ] Gravity Block
+  - [ ] Interact to become "docked" to that structure and have a configurable amount of gravity applied

+## NPCs

+### Factions

+NPC controlled OR player controlled
+NPC controlled factions store reputation of other factions + players Factions have different attributes
+  - One may steal your ship blueprints
+    - To balance this:
+      - scrap is collected when you mine melting down ships instead of the actual blocks
+        - Different scrap types
+      - Substitute expensive blocks for less expensive ones if needed
+      - If ship is below 50% success rate, don't produce it again
+  - Dynamic faction expansion
+Bounty board
+  - Take down X ship
+  - Selling the ship
+- Selling ship designs
+- Buying ship designs